nios-students/docs/wiki/other-materials.md

 modified nor allowed to sell without the permission of web developer and content author of particular the sebject/topic/work.
 * No code, images, logos or any other assets of The National Institute of Open Schooling copy nor used in making of this website.
 * If copyright laws have been violated.
 We shall remove such content upon notice from the copyright holder.
-Please contact us at tamimtasira[at]gmail.com or DM (direct message) in our [communities](https://nios-students.pages.dev/wiki/Get_Help)
+Please contact us at unofficialnios[at]gmail.com or DM (direct message) thought our [communities](https://nios-students.pages.dev/wiki/Get_Help)